smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 Windows will assert RTS several times when the serial port is powered up, and when some other USB serial port is added or removed from the system.
 PTT will trigger and any connected and powered-on radio will transmit a few short pulses.
-This is a pain and you have to manage it manually by turning on the radio last or connecting it after Windows has finished doing its thing.
+This is painful and with similar setups you have to manage it manually by turning on the radio last or connecting it after Windows has finished doing its thing.
 But the FTDI chip can be configured to prevent this via the device manager: under the advanced properties settings, check "Disable Modem Ctrl At Startup" and uncheck "Serial Enumerator".
 This is a huge convenience.